Cavendish's Tour record hopes brought to an end as Briton crashes out

 LIBOURNE, France :Mark Cavendish's hopes of breaking the record for stage wins at the Tour de France ended in cruel fashion on Saturday when the Briton crashed out of this year's race, which he has long said will be his last.

-The 38-year-old, who will retire at the end of the year, fell off his bike with 64km left in the eighth stage, and was taken into an ambulance for checks before his withdrawal was made official by race organisers.
+The 38-year-old, who will retire at the end of the year, fell off his bike with 64km left in the eighth stage won by Dane Mads Pedersen, and was taken into an ambulance for checks before his withdrawal was made official by race organisers.

 On Friday, Cavendish came close to achieving his goal when he took second place in the seventh stage in Bordeaux after suffering a mechanical problem in the final straight.

-His withdrawal was effectively confirmed when the ambulance's door was slammed shut, bringing a close to a remarkable Tour de France adventure that started in 2007.
+His withdrawal was effectively confirmed a few minutes later when the ambulance's door was slammed shut, bringing a close to a remarkable Tour de France adventure that started in 2007.

+He was taken to a hospital in Perigueux, a team representative told Reuters.

 Cavendish, who started as a self-described "boy who wanted to fight the world", won his first stage in Chateauroux in 2008, bursting into the limelight as he claimed another three victories that year.

+It was the first of nine Tours in which Cavendish bagged at least a stage win.

-Cavendish has repeatedly proclaimed his love for a race that gave him the best moments of his career, but also the most heartbreaking one on Saturday.
+Cavendish has repeatedly proclaimed his love for a race that gave him the best moments of his career with two green jerseys for the winner of the points classification, but also the most heartbreaking one on Saturday.

-It ended in the most brutal fashion in a crash that noboby saw coming in the haze of a sunny afternoon before the expected final sprint on a mostly flat stage.
+It ended in the most brutal fashion in a crash that nobody saw coming in the haze of a sunny afternoon before the expected final sprint on a mostly flat stage.

 "The Tour is equally cruel and magnificent," race director Christian Prudhomme said before the Tour started in Bilbao last week.